GridTools/gt4py/CODING_GUIDELINES.md

 ## Code Style

 We follow the [Google Python Style Guide][google-style-guide] with very few minor changes (mentioned below).
-Since the best way to remember something is to understand the reasons behind it, make sure you go through the style guide at least once, paying special to the explanations for the final decisions given in the _Pros_, _Cons_ and _Decision_ subsections.
+Since the best way to remember something is to understand the reasons behind it, make sure you go through the style guide at least once, paying special to the discussions in the _Pros_, _Cons_ and _Decision_ subsections.

 We deviate from the [Google Python Style Guide][google-style-guide] only in the following points: